odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

      - Adapts the module `l10n_mx_edi_extended` for CFDI 4.0.
    * - :guilabel:`Mexico - Electronic Delivery Guide`
      - `l10n_mx_edi_stock`
-     - Lets you create a "Carta Porte": a bill of lading that proves to the government you are sending goods between A & B with a signed electronic document.
+     - Lets you create a *Carta Porte*: A bill of lading that proves to the government you are sending goods between A & B with a signed electronic document.
    * - :guilabel:`Electronic Delivery Guide for Mexico CFDI 4.0`
      - `l10n_mx_edi_stock_40`